mawinkler/playground-one/docs/integrations/endpoint-security.md

 - Ubuntu Linux 20.04
 - Nginx deployment
-- Vision One Endpoint Security Basecamp agent for Server & Workload Protection
+- Vision One Endpoint Security Endpoint Sensor for Server & Workload Protection

 Instance Db1:

 - Ubuntu Linux 20.04
 - MySql databse
-- Vision One Endpoint Security Basecamp agent for Server & Workload Protection
+- Vision One Endpoint Security Endpoint Sensor for Server & Workload Protection

 Instance Srv1:

 - Windows Server 2022 Standalone Server
-- Vision One Endpoint Security Basecamp agent for Server & Workload Protection
+- Vision One Endpoint Security Endpoint Sensor for Server & Workload Protection

 All instances can be integrated with Vision One Endpoint Security for Server & Workload Protection and have access to the Atomic Launcher (if provided).